swiesend/barista/README.md

 Learning about docker and jenkins by running state-less webservers.
 This example application was crafted for learning purpose as part of a lecture about continuous integration (CI) and delivery (CD) at the Cologne University of Applied Sciences (TH Köln).

 # Getting Started
-This is an example webserver with docker, python3 and flask.
+This is an example webserver written in python3 with flask.
+With docker you can run this application in any environment, where docker can be installed.
+You even do not have to care about downloading any dependencies for the project, because docker will care about this for you.

 **install** git and docker, if you don't have it yet:

-git
+*git*

     https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-or even a fancy git tool with a GUI
+or even a fancy git GUI

     https://git-scm.com/downloads/guis

-docker
+*docker*

     https://docs.docker.com/linux/step_one/